 Given that both countries’ legal systems are both generally based on the English Common Law System, the requirements to set up a company are largely the same.
 Global competitiveness wise, both countries are investor friendly with good facilities and infrastructure in place, with Singapore ranking 1st in the Asia-Pacific Region and 2nd globally, while Malaysia ranked 6th in the Asia-Pacific region, with a global rank of 25th in the annual Global Competitiveness Report 2018 -2019 released by the World Economic Forum.

 Taxation: Singapore vs Malaysia

-Granted, one of the foremost concerns of investors is corporate and personal tax.
+Granted, one of the foremost concerns of investors is a corporate tax and personal tax.
 With regards to personal tax, both Singapore and Malaysia use a progressive tax system, where the percentage of tax payable increases with chargeable income.

 Chargeable income would include income earned or derived from Singapore or Malaysia.
 Particularly in Malaysia, chargeable income also includes income received from outside Malaysia, within the year of assessment.
 Singapore on the other hand, is extremely tax friendly and does not impose tax on specific overseas income, even if it is credited to a Singapore bank account.